liliana3186/DataManipulationPandas/README.md

 Pandas contains data structures and data manipulation tools designed to make data cleaning and analysis fast and easy in Python.
 Pandas adopts many coding idioms from  NumPy, by contrast, is best suited for working with homogeneous numerical array data.

-Pandas is very powerful library that has  a lot of functionality.
+Pandas is very powerful library that has a great functionality.
 You don't have to know it all.
 You can learn the basics and always refer to the documentation.
-&nbsp;
 &nbsp;

 ## Pandas Topics Reviewed: